Chart Color Schemes

 Penola features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.0% of all households, including 25.0% couples with children, 32.3% couples without children, and 7.6% single parent families.
-Non-family households account for the remaining 35.0%, with lone person households at 33.0% and group households comprising 2.2%.
-The median household size is 2.2 people, smaller than the Rest of SA average of 2.3.
+Non-family households comprise the remaining 35.0%, with lone person households at 33.0% and group households making up 2.2% of the total.
+The median household size is 2.2 people, which is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households